 This course is rooted in evidence-based, behavioral principles to teach clinicians how to create a solid case conceptualization that guides treatment.
 Clinicians will learn how to maintain a foundational conceptual structure while also flexibly integrating techniques from across therapeutic modalities.

 2 Hours CE.
-Video Format.
+Recorded Video Format (non-interactive)